12. What is eCommerce?

 How does online payment work?
 What is the process?

 The next step is the validation of the card and the account.
-The credit card company sends an acknowledgement back to the card processor that the amount requested can be transferred and the card processor or payment gateway tells the user on the website wether or not the the transaction was successful.
+The credit card company sends an acknowledgement back to the card processor, that the amount requested can be transferred and the card processor or payment gateway tells the user on the website whether or not the transaction was successful.
 Funds transfer process is initiated by the payment gateway.
-The merchant / seller receives the funds and makes a scheduled delivery of the products / services paid for by the buyer.
+The merchant/seller receives the funds and makes a scheduled delivery of the products/services paid for by the buyer.

 What is a payment gateway?